orcfoss/Lure/README.md

 - **Crypt**: Adds SHA256 support for signature verification and patches a buffer overflow.
 - **Context**: Adds verbose (or, at the very least, easier-to-understand) error messages for permission checks. **This is only enabled when Lure is compiled as Debug.**

-Adding your own hooks is as easy as using [IDA Pro](https://hex-rays.com/ida-pro/) to find the subroutine address and comparing it against the function signature that you are looking for.
+Adding your own hooks is easy.
+The gist of it is just finding the subroutine address using tools such as [IDA Pro](https://hex-rays.com/ida-pro/) and comparing it against the function signature that you are looking for.
 Reading the existing hooks is recommended for creating your own.

-## Internals
+## How it works

 Lure's method of patching Roblox clients is quite simple.
 It works by detouring a subroutine of the application at the address you specify to a function defined within Lure itself.
 However, certain Roblox clients use an address obfuscation method via VMProtect that makes detours during runtime a bit more difficult.
-Luckily, Lure can still detour even if the client you're patching obfuscates addresses. **If the client you're applying Lure to obfuscates addresses during runtime, define the `RESOLVE_OFFSETS` preprocessor macro in the configuration header file.**
+Luckily, Lure can still detour even if the client you're patching obfuscates addresses.

 To go into further detail, VMProtect offsets the entire memory of the Roblox client by a random address during startup.
 The offset range is within `0x00000000` through `0x00FF0000`.
 An example scenario for this would be finding the address for the `Http::trustCheck` subroutine.
 If the entrypoint of the program is `0x00BF1000`, then the offset is `0x00BF000`.
 So, the offsetted subroutine address would look something like `0x00DF20A0`.
 To get the true address, you would do simple arithmetic; `0x00DF20A0` minus `0x00BF000` is equal to `0x002020A0`. `0x002020A0` would be the actual address of `Http::trustCheck` and that would be the address you plug into Lure.